Skip to content

 Creating a FOLIO user

-In order for Vufind to connect to FOLIO to make API calls, it requires a generic user to be created, called vufind.
+In order for VuFind to connect to FOLIO to make API calls, it requires a generic user to be created, called vufind.

-The users credentials are provided as build arguments to the vufind image: FOLIO_USER and FOLIO_PASS.
+The users credentials are provided as build arguments to the VuFind image: FOLIO_USER and FOLIO_PASS.

 The vufind application user (set in local/confing/vufind/folio.ini) requires the following permissions within FOLIO.
 They need to be created as a permission set with the FOLIO API, with a POST request to /perms/permissions.